m50d/m50d.github.com/_posts/2016-06-25-a-strange-game.md

 Partly it's the gratuitous fanservice.
 But mostly, I think, it's the characterization.
 Wartfeld is this mass of contradictions but somehow consistent about it; at the very least, this particular act fits his personality perfectly.
 Cagalli clings to her anger because it's the only control she has - Wartfeld's "if you didn't talk, you'd be the perfect woman" is crasser than the way the resistance idolises her, but both are coming from the same place.

-I'm currently near the end of *Iron Blooded Orphans*, which features a princess-type who is more active, at least initially - but even . *Gundam* has always prided itself on its realism, and on an antiwar stance that's born of knowing the horrors.
+I'm currently near the end of *Iron Blooded Orphans*, which features a princess-type who is more active, at least initially - but even then, her original intent was to play a particular role, and the exigencies of war push her further into . *Gundam* has always prided itself on its realism, and on an antiwar stance that's born of knowing the horrors.